-Haryana: Over 48 per cent students fail in state board’s Class 10 examination
+Haryana HBSE 10th result 2018 declared, over 48% students fail

 Haryana Secondary Education Director Rajiv Rattan said, “Yes, the pass percentage is less.
 We are trying to make it better.
 But we are making consistent efforts to improve the infrastructure and taking new initiatives like counselling of students for stress management.”

 In the board results announced on Monday, the girls, like the Class 12 state board examinations, again outperformed boys in Class 10 exams.
-In matric results, the girls outshone boys with pass percentage of 55.34, whereas the pass percentage of boys was 47.61 per cent.
-In the Class 12, results which were declared last Friday, girls had beaten boys with pass percentage of girls at 72.38 and that of boys at 57.10 per cent.
+In matric results, the girls outshone boys with a pass percentage of 55.34, whereas the pass percentage of boys was 47.61 per cent.
+In Class 12, results which were declared last Friday, girls had beaten boys with pass percentage of girls at 72.38 and that of boys at 57.10 per cent.

 Kartik of Nav Durga Senior Secondary School, Jind secured the first position by scoring 498 marks out of total 500 marks.
 Three students – Selina Yadav of Jeevan Jyoti Senior Secondary School, Rewari, Sonali of Saraswati High School, Sirsa and Hari Om of Bal Vidya Niketan Senior Secondary School, Palwal have secured second place by scoring 495 marks each.
 Riya of SMB Geeta Senior Secondary School, Ambala, Preeti of Paras Senior Secondary School, Mahendragarh and Jigyasa of Tagore School, Panipat bagged third position by scoring 494 marks each.